2025 FHA Mortgage Insurance Premiums (MIP)

 the previous Mortgage is used to calculate the LTV

-On a loan of $200,000, with a 3.5% down payment, you would be paying $1,100 annually.
-This means almost $92 on top of your monthly loan payments for MIP.
+On a loan of $200,000, with a 3.5 percent down payment, you would be paying $1,100 annually.
+This means almost $92 on top of your monthly mortgage payments for MIP.
 Before the recent change, the borrower would have been paying $1,700 or nearly $142 per month, with this recent change creating a saving of $50 each month in this example.

 However, if you’ve chosen to roll the upfront insurance premium into your mortgage, you will be paying slightly higher annual premiums as well as more interest overall.
 On a $200,000 FHA loan, this would be $203,500 x 0.55% = $1,119.25, or $93.27 per month.